galaxyeagle/galaxyeagle.github.io/pages/literary/immortality.md

 And much has it left grief behind,
 much extinction for all time.
-Has not death yet paved his way
+Has not Death yet paved his way
 to drown in the deepest tide ?

-Long time a gay you lived, O death,
+Long time a gay you lived, O Death,
 and cut our lives full through;
 here under the illimitable skies
 I am pledged to murder you.